andymeneely/project-timber-wolf/rules/RULES.md

 When all players have finished their Actions and all noise has been accounted for on the Noise Tracker, the team enters the Event phase.

+**One Event, Multiple Crises**.
+In this phase, you will do exactly one Event, and then any Crises that have queued up.

 **Active Event**.
 First, pick up the Event card that was on the top of the deck at the start of this phase.
 This is the Active Event.
 Read the text as instructed by the card.
 Some Events may incur more "Raise ⚠", in which you deal additional cards off the Event deck as you would during the Character Action phase, but the Active Event card does not change.
+If the Event deck was exhausted in the Action phase, the final Event card will be the Active Event.
+A Crisis card can even be queued during an Active Event.

 **Discard Active Event**.
 When the Active Event is finished, discard the card.

-**Events then Crises**.
-Follow any Crisis cards you have set aside this round.
-Multiple Crises should be executed in the order they were encountered.
+**Events then Crisis Queue**.
+Follow any Crisis cards you have set aside in the queue.
+Crises should be executed in the order they were encountered.
 Discard them after use.

-**No actions or abilities**.
+**No actions**.
 Characters may not take actions or use abilities during this phase, unless the text on their card explicitly says so.

 **Take from supply**.
-Whenever an Event or Crisis calls for a new chits to be placed, take the chit from the *supply*, not the bag.
+Whenever an Event or Crisis calls for new chits to be placed, take them from the *supply*, not the bag.

 **Sound the Alarm**.
-If the *Sound the Alarm* card is discarded or is the Active Event, enter the Escape Phase.
+If final Crisis is reached, enter the Escape Phase.
 Otherwise, proceed back to Roll.

+It is the end of the first round of a 4-player game.
+The team generated 🔊🔊🔊🔊🔊 noise, meaning they raised one ⚠.
+Thus, the Active Event in this case is event card 2 (_Get Outta My Way_).
+Following the card leads them to ⚠⚠, so they discard Events 3 and 4 along with their Active Event card (event 2).
+After the 4th Event card is discarded, the topmost card is a Crisis card.
+This is immediately added to the queue.
+The team now enters the Crisis Queue and does the one crisis card, then discards that card too.
+{:.example}

+Remember: Events are something you can potentially avoid with crafty noise management.
+Crises will always happen.
+Events and Crises never cause noise, but they can ⚠.
+{:.tip}

-### Escape Phase
+### Phase 4.
+Escape

-When the Escape Phase starts, all Lockdown Gates close and all Security chits are revealed.
+When the Escape Phase starts, all Security chits are revealed.
 Then, in any order, each character who has not reached an Exit tile determines if they can reach it.

 **Escape Moves**.
 Declare the number of Escape Moves you will take to an exit.
 Escape Moves are not the same as ➜.
 Instead: